Coalition Fake Nuclear Facts

 Inhibiting cherry-picking

-Without this cherry-picked 56 c/kWh, the Coalition would not have had this statistic to support their claim and would have had greater difficulty in:
+Without their cherry-picked 56 c/kWh, the Coalition would not have had this statistic to support their claim that we are paying four times as much as Ontarians, and “the highest in the world”.
+Inhibiting cherry-picking alone would move us towards proper evidence-based politics with more rational decision-making.

 Determining the truth can be contentious, but assessing whether a political campaign has deviated from statistical and financial analysis guidelines should be relatively straightforward.
 Politicians could still make extreme claims, but the guidelines would reduce the authority of their claims by removing the supporting statistics.

-For example, the government could create a tribunal of statistical and financial analysts with the power to examine politicians’ statistics after a complaint; if the tribunal found the politician had cherry-picked data, the politician might have to retract their invalid conclusions publically.
+For example, the government could create a tribunal of statistical and financial analysts with the power to examine politicians’ statistics after a complaint; if the tribunal found the politician had cherry-picked data, the politician might have to retract their invalid conclusions publicly.

-We pay politicians to advance the nation’s interests, not to cause chaos by fabricating “alternative truths” supporting wild schemes, like the nuclear scheme.
-This reckless behaviour risks squandering billions of dollars and Australia’s opportunity to become a renewable energy superpower.
-Politicians must challenge the Coalition’s statistics and support laws against this nonsense to strengthen our democracy against alternative truths.
+We pay politicians to advance the nation’s interests, not to cause chaos by fabricating “alternative truths” supporting wild schemes.
+Politicians must strengthen our democracy against alternative truths.
 This is a national security matter.

 The Coalition has gained traction through its misleading promotion of nuclear power.
+They could squander billions of dollars and Australia’s opportunity to become a renewable energy superpower.
 Any success of these tactics would encourage other campaigns to adopt similar strategies.

 Truth in Political Advertising Laws